 The Town maintains various conventional liability insurance policies to protect against potential losses.
-The general liability policy provides coverage of \$3 million.
+The general liability policy provides coverage of \$1 Million Per Occurrence and \$3 million Policy Aggregate.
 The Town's public officials and law enforcement liability policies provide coverage of \$1 million each.
-In addition, the umbrella policy provides coverage up to \$10 million.
+In addition, the umbrella policy provides a \$10 million policy aggregate.
 Settled claims resulting from these risks have not exceeded commercial coverage in any of the past three fiscal years.